I can’t find nothing more romantic that a young boy or girl who starts a career in Theatre.

 In my home town we have four cinemas and a beautiful theatre and some cultural associations set up shows, that’s great, since I had the opportunity to go along with my passion.
 My pal during these occasions is my sister-in-law, who shares with me this passion, specially for musicals.
 Two times my cousin joined me, one or two times I went with my mother and once with my brothers.
 Rarely other friends come with us.

 Anyway, if I ever had the occasion to join it, my place wouldn’t be on stage: if I could go back in years and choose a different job, I’d like to work behind the scene in the fascinating world of set design as decorator and props maker!

-But, as a little child, someone would have told me one day I would have the occasion to go to London to see theatre, I would hardly believe it!
+But, as a little child, someone would have told me one day I would have the occasion to go to the UK to see theatre, I would hardly believe it!

 Plays/Musicals I saw in 2017

 Plays/Musicals I saw in 2012